 Edward Hain Community Hospital is owned by NHS Property Services, and leased to Cornwall Partnership NHS Foundation Trust (CFT), which provides hospital services.
 The hospital hosts a number of outpatient clinics each week, and a minor injury unit is available at the Stennack Surgery within the town.

-We will be holding a public meeting on 22 October 2020 at 5.30pm using Microsoft Teams.
+We held a public meeting on 22 October 2020 using Microsoft Teams.
 Find out more in our engagement report.

 The drop-in sessions took place on:

 All of these issues and ideas will be considered throughout the engagement and decision making process.